 I am Rowan Wakefield, and I am wild about all wildlife.
-I love watching and seeing animals, and exploring the natural world.
+I live in the Peak District and I love watching and seeing animals, and exploring the natural world and also enjoy doing wildlife art.
 I am very passionate about conservation, and love hearing good news about persecuted species, such as hen harriers.
-I recently have acquired a new tool, a video camera, and I’m hoping to add some of my best films into some of my posts.
-There will be some writing highlighted in blue on my posts, which you can click on and see the film I have put on, and I will also be putting photos on.
+I have acquired a video camera, and I add some of my best films into some of my posts.

-My ambitions are to do bird ringing, track wolves and lynx in Iberia and work in conservation.
+My ambitions are to do bird ringing (I have started to train), track wolves and lynx in Iberia and work in conservation.

 My best ever mammal sighting (so far) was a wolverine in Finland, whilst on a bear watching trip.
 We saw 52 Russian brown bears, including cubs, and also white tailed eagle and black kite.
 We stayed in Finland during midsummer, and it was light all the time.
 We stayed by a lake in a cabin.
 There were black throated divers on the lake, and they called at midnight.

 I have been to Majorca twice to watch birds.
 We saw over 40 species including wryneck, red knobbed coot, turtle dove, hoopoe, woodchat shrike, marsh harrier, osprey, Eleanora’s falcon, black vulture, griffon vulture and booted eagle.